 Cover of the Official ScratchJr. book

-Enjoy live instruction while learning how to use the ScratchJr app:
+Your student can enjoy live instruction while learning how to use the ScratchJr app in this fun Scratch Junior class.

 With over 1,000 Amazon reviews, this is one of the most popular books for teaching kids coding.
 Roblox is a great way for kids to get to build their own video game, and this book will help to set them on the right path.
 Once kids learn the basics, they will be able to bring whatever they imagine to life in the powerful Roblox IDE!
 Plus, Roblox accounts are free, so whoever receives this gift will be able to get coding right away.